adenk2/IS477/StatusReport.md

 Visualization and Modeling: Explore correlations and build predictive models in Python Archival and Reuse: Document workflow, provide metadata tags, and release the GitHub repository for reproducibility

+**Updated task:** We successfully pulled the NOAA climate data and USDA corn data via their respective methods and have stored both the raw data and processed data as a CSV in their respective GitHub repositories.
+We’ve also proceeded with cleaning and assessment, creating two notebooks that handle missing values, create derived variables, and assess the overall quality of each variable.
+We have yet to create a merged dataset; however, we have annualized the GSOM dataset.

-**Ethical data handling (cf. Module 2)**: Identification of all ethical, legal, or policy constraints and how they were addressed.
-This includes issues related to consent, privacy/confidentiality, copyright, licenses and terms of use.
+_Ethical data handling (cf. Module 2): Identification of all ethical, legal, or policy constraints and how they were addressed.
+This includes issues related to consent, privacy/confidentiality, copyright, licenses and terms of use._
 Both datasets, NCEI and NASS of the USDA, are public domain, so no individual consent is required.
 Regarding API usage, we will respect the terms of use for APIs (limiting requests to 5 per second) as well as adhere to document attribution for NCEI and USDA.
 Data storage will happen in the GitHub repository, with personal identifiable information not included, and is non applicable to our dataset.

+**Updated task:** After pulling our respective datasets, we’ve ensured our processes adhere to the API terms of use and no subsequent personal information is included within our datasets.

-**Data collection and acquisition (cf. Module 3)**: Collection or acquisition of at least 2 different datasets from distinct trustworthy sources.
-Selected datasets should either have different access methods (e.g., APIs) or formats/schemas.
+_Data collection and acquisition (cf. Module 3): Collection or acquisition of at least 2 different datasets from distinct trustworthy sources.
+Selected datasets should either have different access methods (e.g., APIs) or formats/schemas._
 NOAA GSOM: API request for Champaign, IL, retrieved as CSV/JSON USDA NASS: Download of CSV for Illinois corn data.
 Each dataset uses a distinct access method, i.e., API request and download.

+**Updated task:** We successfully pulled the NOAA GSOM data via API and have stored it in a raw CSV format within our GitHub filesystem.
+Additionally, we’ve downloaded the USDA NASS CSV for Illinois corn data and have stored it within the raw data folder as well.
+Both methods have reproducibility information included in the documentation folder of our repository.

-**Storage and organization (cf. Modules 4-5)**: Select and describe a specific storage and organization strategy.
-This may include use of tabular, relational, or semi-structured models via filesystems or databases as well as filesystem structures and naming conventions.
+_Storage and organization (cf. Modules 4-5): Select and describe a specific storage and organization strategy.
+This may include use of tabular, relational, or semi-structured models via filesystems or databases as well as filesystem structures and naming conventions._
 We plan on storing the data as tabular CSV files in the GitHub repository, ensuring the filenames and directories follow clear naming conventions for reproducibility.

+**Updated task:** For this task, we have created several folders in our repository to store our notebooks and data.
+Each folder and document title is easily interpretable.
+We have also separated each of the raw, processed, and cleaned datasets into their own respective folders.

-**Extraction and enrichment (cf. Module 6)**:
+_Extraction and enrichment (cf. Module 6): _
 We plan on calculating derived variables such as growing-season mean temperature, total precipitation, and temperature/precipitation outliers.
 We believe these manufactured variables will enrich our dataset and provide new insights.

+**Updated task:** We created several derived variables to capture key agricultural and climactic characteristics of each year.
+These include Growing Degree Days (GDD) to quantity heat accumulation, temperature range as a measure of thermal amplitude, precipitation deviation to evaluate moisture conditions, and stress indicators such as heat days anf forst days.
+These variables enhance the dataset by summarizing seasonal patterns and extreme events which could directly affect crop growth and yield.

-**Data integration (cf. Module 7-8)**: Integration of datasets (Python/Pandas or SQL) We plan on merging our NOAA and USDA data by year, utilizing Pandas.
+_Data integration (cf. Module 7-8): Integration of datasets (Python/Pandas or SQL)_
+We plan on merging our NOAA and USDA data by year, utilizing Pandas.
 By left-joining our USDA dataset with the NOAA annual summaries, we can validate matching years and handle missing entries.
 We will also look into schema documentation creation to describe the integrated dataset variables.

+**Updated task:** We have not merged our USDA and NOAA cleaned datasets yet; however, this will be our next task.
+We will most likely still use a left-join and validate by matching years.

-**Data quality (cf. Module 9)**: Document data quality assessment results.
+_Data quality (cf. Module 9): Document data quality assessment results._
 We plan on identifying missing values in climate and crop data as well as assessing outliers, e.g., extreme yields or precipitation values.
 We will also document coverage gaps, looking for any general inconsistencies in weather station data or reporting.

+**Updated task:** For data quality assessment we examined missing values, outliers, and calculated the overall dataset completeness.
+We found when working with our NASS data that it was already extremely clean and chose to include missing values for acres_planted as we will determine the imputation methods in the analysis section.
+We also evaluated annual coverage and reporting consistency for the GSOM dataset to ensure reliablei integration with the NASS dataset.

-**Data cleaning (cf. Module 10)**: Describe any data cleaning methods applied (e.g., missing values, outliers, syntactic or semantic cleaning)
+_Data cleaning (cf. Module 10): Describe any data cleaning methods applied (e.g., missing values, outliers, syntactic or semantic cleaning)_
 We plan to convert any string numeric values into numeric types, as well as handling missing or flagged values as NaN.
 After doing preliminary analysis, we intend to normalize temperature units and precipitation measures if necessary.
 Additionally, ensuring consistent year identifiers are available for integration will be crucial to our left-join process.

+**Updated task:** For data cleaning, we reviewed temperature and precipitation units for consistency, ensuring all temperatures are in Fahrenheit while all precipitation is in milimeters.
+We also verified that year identifiers were correctly formatted and aligned across both datasets to support accurate integration.
+We also verified all values are in their correct datatypes.

-**Workflow automation and provenance (cf. Module 11-12)**: Provide an automated end-to-end workflow.
-We can design and implement an end-to-end Python workflow:
+_Workflow automation and provenance (cf. Module 11-12): Provide an automated end-to-end workflow. _ We can design and implement an end-to-end Python workflow:
 Pull data from APIs
 Perform cleaning, aggregation, and merging
 Conduct analysis and generate visualizations based on findings Document and interpret visualizations

+**Updated Task:** Since we are still in the earlier stages of our project, we have not gotten to this task yet, but it will be addressed soon.

-**Reproducibility and transparency (cf. Module 13)**:  Your project must provide sufficient information to allow someone else to reproduce your workflow and analysis.
+_Reproducibility and transparency (cf. Module 13):  Your project must provide sufficient information to allow someone else to reproduce your workflow and analysis. _
 We can ensure reproducibility and transparency by including a README.md document containing:
 How to obtain NOAA NCEI API keys
 How to run the provided code/scripts, as well as how to adjust for new time filtering Steps to reproduce the results
 We can also include a requirements.txt for Python dependencies to ensure proper libraries have been downloaded.
 Finally, we’ll provide sample outputs and visualizations in the repository for reproducibility.

+**Updated Task:** Within the GSOM_Acquisition workbook I’ve added a self-populating text file documenting how to obtain the NOAA API keys, as well as reproducibility steps for obtaining the same file.
+Additionally, within the /documentation branch of our repository I’ve included a markdown file detailing how to generate the NASS dataset we use, along with reproducibility steps and a direct URL to download said dataset.
+Additionally, each notebook will contain an introduction comment section detailing the purpose, inputs, outputs, and reproducibility information.

-**Metadata and data documentation (cf. Module 15)**: Metadata and data documentation to support discovery, understandability, and reuse.
+_Metadata and data documentation (cf. Module 15): Metadata and data documentation to support discovery, understandability, and reuse._
 We plan to create a data dictionary for all variables in the merged dataset, as well as including descriptive metadata, e.g., source, units, and description.
 As a final step, we can ensure documentation follows the FAIR principles as discussed in class: Findable, Accessible, Interoperable, and Reusable.

-**Constraints**
-Constraints

-**Gaps**
-Gaps
+**Updated Task:** We’ve created a data dictionary for the derived and updated variables for the clean and annualized GSOM dataset; however, since we have yet to merge both datasets I have not created a “master” data dictionary for this dataset yet.
+To see the data dictionary for the derived variables please visit /Notebooks/GSOM_Cleaning_Notebook.ipynb.

+## **Description Summary:**
+The project plan itself has remained the same.
+We have been able to stay on track with our timeline and have yet to come across anything we’ve needed to revise.
+Based on the feedback we have received for Milestone 2, we have added a “Constraints” and “Gaps” section to our project plan as we did not include this section upon our first submission.